Curlykonda/gpt-shell/readme.md

 # Tasks

-## Send Request To Model
+- Send Request To Model

-## Get Text Input From Shell
+- Get Text Input From Shell

-## Run Bash Commands
+- Run Bash Commands with approval
-Requires:
-- user approval

-## Bonus: Streaming

 # Demo

 ## Use Case 1: List All Files In ~/Downloads
+DONE

 ## Use Case 2: List Only PDF Files In Downloads
+DONE

-## Use Case 3: Run Docker-Compose & Get Model Predictions
+## Use Case 3: Run Docker-Compose in another repo & Get Model Predictions
+(not completed/tested)